chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 # Tables Overview

 - Today, you should use tables for strictly tabular data, not layout.
+  - Using tables to lay out non-tabular data was a frowned-upon workaround and led to the development of CSS and, later, the introduction of flex and grid in CSS.

 - Back in earliest days of web before CSS, developers used tables to implement layouts.
   - For instance, sites often used a format that had a banner at the top of the page, a footer at the bottom of the page, and two or three columns of content, navigation items, and ads between the two.
 Today, we use CSS to do that; back then, the solution required tables, so most developers learned how to use them for layout.
   - However, from the beginning, such code was a hack, and most people knew it.
 The HTML designers intended tables for use with tabular data - data in which the horizontal and vertical positions of each item were significant.
 For instance, consider this base-4 multiplication table: